codefellows/seattle-201n6/class-03-lists--loops--box_model/lecture/controlFlow.md

 ```

 ## Type Coercion, Weak Typing, and Truthy/Falsy Values
 JavaScript is called *weakly typed* because values can be changed from one data type to another.
 Languages that don't allow this are *strongly typed*.
-When performing loose equality checks, JS performs *type coercion* to see if values are equal if they are evaluated as having the same data type.
+When performing loose equality checks, the JS engine performs *type coercion* to see if values are equal when they are evaluated as having the same data type.

 ```javascript
 var a = 5;